3rdentity/Grappl/README.md

 the supplied methods to configured Grappl's state.
 Use build() to get the Grappl object, then use the Grappl object's connect() method to connect to your relay server of choice.
 This may be one of the official ones (n.grappl.io, e.grappl.io, p.grappl.io) or a custom one.

+## License

+Code in the com.daexsys.grappl.client package is released under GPL v3.
+All other code (server/web) is All Rights Reserved.
+It will eventually be removed in a code cleanup.

 ## Development